REVIEW

 the research ab-initio.

-CHAPTER ONE (Bruce Onobrakpeya): The Evolution of a Contemporary
+CHAPTER ONE (Bruce Onobrakpeya): The Evolution of a

 African Artist)

-This chapter focuses on Onobrakpeya's formative years, his schooling, with
+on Onobrakpeya's formative years, his

 special attention on his Zaria days between 1957 and 1961, where he studied Fine

-Arts in the Nigerian College of Arts
+Arts in the Nigerian College of Arts, Science and Technology, Zaria.
+His

-, Science and Technology, Zaria.
+Arts in the Nigerian College of Arts, Science and Technology, Zaria.
 His

-.
+involvement in the Zaria Art Society which shaped his perspective as a professional artist is also noted.
 It was at the dawn of Nigerian Independence in 1960 that Bruce Onobrakpeya began to experiment with forms in relation to Nigerian Folklores, myths, and legends.

 ,

-A well referenced chapter, Onobrakpeya's professional practice is broadly
+chapter, Onobrakpeya's professional practice is broadly

-, and is classified into periods namely:- From
+identified as The Post - Zaria Period, and is classified into periods namely:- From

-- 1966), Experimental Period (1967 - 1979), and The
+Painter to Printmaker (1962 - 1966), Experimental Period (1967 - 1979), and The

-Consolidation Period (1980 to the present)
+Consolidation Period (1980 to the present).
+His professional accomplishments are

-detailed with the many exhibitions
+detailed with the many exhibitions, commissions, workshops, celebrations,

 awards, and grants that cut across all continents of the world.
 The chapter is

-properly illustrated with good photographs of his early works
+properly illustrated with good photographs of his early works.

 CHAPTER TWO: (Ethnic Themes: Celebrating Nigeria's Cultural Diversity)